-- 1. Ensure all Team Members and visitors are aware of, and adhere to, our Safe Space Promise. - 2.
-Recruit staff and volunteers safely with appropriate skills, experience and reference checks. - 3.
-Ensure that all Team Members have a Disclosure Barring Service (DBS) checks relevant to the work they undertake and are precluded from involvement in the organisation as appropriate. - 4.
-Provide clear and detailed procedures on decision-making, accountability and recording of adult safeguarding situations, primarily but not exclusively through this policy document. - 5.
+- 1. Ensure that all Team Members have a Disclosure Barring Service (DBS) checks relevant to the work they undertake and are precluded from involvement in the organisation as appropriate. - 2.
+Provide clear and detailed procedures on decision-making, accountability and recording of adult safeguarding situations. - 3.
 Provide thorough and effective training to Team Members on adult safeguarding policies and procedures.
 All new Team Members will familiarise themselves with The Community Farm's safeguarding policies and procedures.
-All relevant staff will be required to review the safeguarding policies and procedures annually, to be monitored as part of the bi-annual review process. - 6.
-Appoint a member of staff to be the Designated Safeguarding Lead (DSL) and a Management Committee Member to be the Safeguarding Advisor. - 7.
-Provide regular and consistent supervision and support to Team Members, focusing on the safety and welfare of everyone visiting The Community Farm. - 8.
-Ensure that the organisation can learn from specific adult at risk safeguarding situations and review policy and procedures as a result. - 9.
-DSL to maintain a current knowledge of adults at risk safeguarding procedures nationally and within the Bath and North East Somerset area. - 10.
+All staff will be required to review the safeguarding policies and procedures annually, to be monitored as part of the bi-annual review process. - 4.
+Appoint a member of staff to be the Designated Safeguarding Lead (DSL) and a Management Committee Member to be the Safeguarding Advisor. - 5.
+Provide regular and consistent supervision and support to Team Members, focusing on the safety and welfare of everyone visiting The Community Farm. - 6.
+Ensure that the organisation can learn from specific adult at risk safeguarding situations and review policy and procedures as a result. - 7.
+Maintain a current knowledge of adults at risk safeguarding procedures nationally and within the Bath and North East Somerset area. - 8.
 Review this policy and procedure at least once a year and always following a serious incident.

-No referrals will be made to external agencies in respect of suspected abuse without prior discussion and agreement from the DSL.
-However, if it is an emergency, the emergency services should be called immediately, and the DSL informed as soon as possible.
+Team Members will not make referrals to external agencies in respect of suspected abuse of an adult without prior discussion and agreement of the line manager or the DSL.
+In an emergency situation the emergency services should be called immediately and the appropriate Manager or DSL informed as soon as possible.

 All discussions about specific safeguarding situations need to be recorded by the Team Member, regardless of the eventual action taken.
-See further details on rcord keeping below.